TodePond/TodePondDotCom/wikiblogarden/genocide/internalised/transphobia/passing/is-bullshit/readme.md

 >
 > But this idea is propagated by society on the whole.
 It says “You’re either a man or a woman.
 There is no in between.”

 Transition doesn't involve a "mode switch".
 It's not a gear shift.
-It means realising that you were always inside an arrow, and nothing is holding you back from being who you are.
+It means realising that you were always changing, and nothing is holding you back from being who you are.

 > Transition takes for fuckin ever.
 It happens very slowly, but it happens.
 >